A-25 Side Effects

 Generic Name: vitamin a

-Note: This page contains information about the side effects of vitamin a.
-Some of the dosage forms included on this document may not apply to the brand name A-25.
+Note: This document contains side effect information about vitamin a.
+Some of the dosage forms listed on this page may not apply to the brand name A-25.

-Applies to vitamin a: capsule, capsule liquid filled, liquid, solution, tablet, tablet chewable
+Applies to vitamin a: capsule liquid filled, solution, tablet

-In addition to its needed effects, some unwanted effects may be caused by vitamin a (the active ingredient contained in A-25).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, vitamin a (the active ingredient contained in A-25) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking vitamin a:
+Check with your doctor immediately if any of the following side effects occur while taking vitamin a:

 - Bleeding from gums or sore mouth